CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 I mention brand names of some things that we have used and like, or that others have recommended to us.
 However, we get no money and no compensation from the companies mentioned.

-Some COMPUTER ERGONOMICS (body position) TIPS.
-These tips can prevent neck muscle tension, thereby decreasing VCD:
+Some COMPUTER (and DRIVING) ERGONOMICS (body position) TIPS.
+These tips can prevent NECK muscle tension (MUSCLE TENSION DYSPHONIA), thereby decreasing VCD:

 1) Fold down the plastic flaps that are on underside of keyboard.
 Put computer keyboard ON LAP, not on desk.
 This allows upper arms to relax, hanging down at sides, by gravity.
 This can prevent (or treat) Thoracic Outlet Syndrome (TOS).
 Some symptoms of TOS can be any of these (at least): neck muscle tension, arms might feel heavy, or painful, or numb, or pins & needles in arms, unusual, unpleasant "alarm" feeling can sometimes wash over upper torso in front &/or over the upper back, etc.